Murder of Breck Bednar: Perpetrator

 Prosecutor Richard Whittam, QC, told the court, "The prosecution case was that at the time of his murder Breck was aged 14.
 The law makes specific provision for the murder of a child involving sexual or sadistic motivation.
 The prosecution has advanced the case on that basis and anticipate doing that again on the date of sentence".

-Simon Mayo, QC, mitigating, said Daynes had Asperger syndrome which "affects his ability to make sound judgments".
+Simon Mayo, QC, mitigating, said Daynes had Asperger syndrome, which "affects his ability to make sound judgments".
 Mayo also argued that there was not enough evidence to prove that the murder had been premeditated.

-Daynes was given a life sentence and will serve a minimum term of 25 years in prison.
+Upon pleading guilty, Daynes was given a life sentence and will serve a minimum term of 25 years in prison.
 Crown Prosecutor Jenny Hopkins said, "Our case was that Lewis Daynes, even though he was only 18 when he committed Breck's murder, was a controlling and manipulative individual who carefully planned this crime.
 The degree of planning and manipulation by Daynes is shocking and when you consider the young ages of perpetrator and victim, it stands out as one of the most cruel, violent and unusual cases we have dealt with".